agoose77/phd-thesis/content/2400-texat-tpc.md

 (expt:get-architecture)=
 ### GET Architecture
 TexAT uses the General Electronics for TPCs (GET) system for readout of the detectors {cite:ps}`pollacco_get_2018`.
-GET comprises of a heirarchy of electronic components, starting at the lowest level with the AGET (ASIC, Application-Specific Integrated Circuit, for GET) chip to amplify, shape, and store the signals from each detector (see {numref}`get-schematic`).
+GET comprises of a hierarchy of electronic components, starting at the lowest level with the AGET (ASIC, Application-Specific Integrated Circuit, for GET) chip to amplify, shape, and store the signals from each detector (see {numref}`get-schematic`).

 +++